juha-h/baresip-studio/README.md

 Static libraries and include files need to be generated to distribution directory using video branch of <a href="https://github.com/juha-h/libbaresip-android">libbaresip-android</a>.
 Video codecs and support of android_camera input device are provided by FFmpeg libraries and need at least Android API level 24.

-Video calling is possible only on devices that include Camera2 API at hardware support level LEVEL 3.
-For example, many Samsung devices only have support level LIMITED.
-Use Camera2 Probe app to check yours.
+Video calling is possible on devices that include Camera2 API at hardware support level LIMITED or higher.

 Ready to be installed baresip+ app is available from <a href="https://f-droid.org/en/packages/com.tutpro.baresip.plus">F-Droid</a> and from <a href="https://github.com/juha-h/baresip-studio/releases">GitHub</a>.